Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Digital Services Exclusion:

-Under Part 2, Section 7 of Bill 329, Regulation 1(3A) excludes public electronic communications networks/services from being relevant digital services.
+Under Part 2, Section 7 of HL Bill 32, Regulation 1(3A) excludes public electronic communications networks/services from being relevant digital services.
 However, if you provide cloud computing services separate from core telecom services, you may be regulated as an RDSP.

 As Managed Service Providers (RMSP)

-Under Part 2, Section 9 of Bill 329, telecommunications providers offering managed services (ongoing IT management, not just connectivity) may be regulated as Relevant Managed Service Providers (RMSPs):
+Under Part 2, Section 9 of HL Bill 32, telecommunications providers offering managed services (ongoing IT management, not just connectivity) may be regulated as Relevant Managed Service Providers (RMSPs):

 - Register with the Information Commission within 3 months (Regulation 14C)